Willy-McNamara/freequency/README.md

 ## About The Project

 This is an updated build of my musical practice social app, freequency!
+The full scope of and plan for this project, along with my ongoing Dev Journal, is available in this [Google Doc](https://docs.google.com/document/d/12gWzqi_L2uPKPjtufqDp4NZdo3ObvkeuTdnaZCX6Eok/edit?usp=sharing).

 The main goals of this application are to:
  * Build a community around practice